felipereyel/update-notion/README.md

 # Github Action - Update Notion

+Updates a notion page property (specified by the `status-property` param) with the choosen status (specified individually by each of the `<name-of-possible-action>` params).
+To match a page with a pull request, the page must have a property with the pull request link (specified by the `pr-property` param).

 ## Inputs

-### `status-property-name`
+### `status-property`

 Name of the status property that will receive a new tag based on the triggered action

-### `url-property-name`
+### `pr-property`

-Name of the url property that will receive the url of the PR
+Name of the property that will filter the search of the PR URL

-### `required-suffix`

-In case you don't want to parse any Notion link in the PR description, you can ensure that a suffix is present with this parameter

-### `required-prefix`

-In case you don't want to parse any Notion link in the PR description, you can ensure that a prefix is present with this parameter

 ### `<name-of-possible-action>`